andrewjfreyer/jurabridge/README.md

 For fun, that's all.
 I saw [this](https://github.com/ryanalden/esphome-jura-component/) and other projects and thought I'd begin investigating whether some or all of the functionality would extend to the Jura ENA Micro 90.
 Many did, many did not.
 Turns out, I needed to investigate and characterize a lot of the output from the machine.
 One thing led to another, and now we're here.

+Plus, although many of the Jura serivce commands are not exactly the same between devices, it's likely that this project will provide insights on other Jura machines.

 # Table of Contents